endegraaf/Vagrant-SeleniumBase/README.md

 ## Open the Virtual machine (debian 8)
 - The default username and password is vagrant
-- Firefox should be installed, navigate to http://localhost:8088/blog/index.xhtml and see the blog.
+- Jenkins is up and running to validate this use `ps -ef |grep jenkins` from the command line, to access the local Jenkins navigate to http://localhost:8088/ and see the blog.
+- Login using the credentials: `alten` and `welkom@alten` as username and password respectively.

+## Running the tests
-- use admin/admin to login to the blog
+- refer to the documentation of SeleniumBase on their Github website. https://github.com/seleniumbase/SeleniumBase

 ## Support
 - In case of any questions or concerns regarding this VM please contact eric.de.graaf@alten.nl